romgar/5minutes/content/articles/transactiontestcase-and-keepdb-option.md

     - TearDown step: flushing everything, db in state Z
     - **Post-TearDown step: loading initial data -> db in state A**

-Finally, after all these tests, I can keep my `TransactionTestCase` tests and my data are still in the database \o/
+Finally, after all these tests, I can keep my `TransactionTestCase` tests and my data are still in the database.
+Victory.